-Tom has always been interested in the idealism and aesthetics of counterculture and technology.
+Tom has always been interested in the idealism and aesthetics of counterculture and the promising possibilities of technology.
+To let people see and experience the beauty, aesthetics and the warmth hidden in technology, algorithms and machines have been the driving factor in all his endeavors.
 These interests resulted in applying for a Master’s education in ‘Communication- and Multimedia Design’ at LUCA school of arts in Genk.
 His master thesis, titled “the interactive multi-sensory room” connected the disciplines of art and design with technology and health care, a trifecta that would define the rest of his career.